goldshtn/jobrun/README.md

-  -a AFFINITY    Set the processor affinity of the job's processes -p PRIORITY    Set the priority class of the job's processes -s SCHEDCLASS  Set the scheduling class (0-9) of the job's processes -u UIRESTRS    Set the UI restriction class for the job's processes, a bitmask:
+  -a AFFINITY    Set the processor affinity of the job's processes -p PRIORITY    Set the priority class of the job's processes -s SCHEDCLASS  Set the scheduling class (0-9) of the job's processes -r CPURATE     Set the portion (%) of the CPU cycles this job's threads can use -t CPUWEIGHT   Set the scheduling weight (1-9) of the job object -u UIRESTRS    Set the UI restriction class for the job's processes, a bitmask:
                      1 - prevent using USER handles from other processes 2 - prevent reading the clipboard